Asset Returns, Portfolio Choice, and Proportional Wealth Taxation

 \textbf{Observation~1} (Lagged book value is deterministic).
 Under the Norwegian tax code, the wealth tax liability for year~$t$ is based on the book value at the \emph{end of year~$t-1$}.
 At the time the investor makes portfolio decisions for period~$t$, the tax base~$B_{t-1}$ is already known.
 The one-period tax obligation $\tw B_{t-1}$ is therefore a deterministic cash flow from the investor's perspective.

 \textbf{Observation~2} (Empirical stationarity of~$\theta$).
-The book-to-market ratio~$\theta$ is empirically highly persistent.
-Panel studies of US firms report autocorrelations exceeding 0.95 at horizons up to ten years \citep{PontiffSchall1998}.
-The residual income model of \citet{Ohlson1995} provides the theoretical underpinning: book value and market value are cointegrated through the clean surplus relation, so $\theta$ reverts to a long-run mean.
-Fractional cointegration tests confirm this for up to 89\% of individual firms. \footnote{ Based on cross-sectional studies using ARFIMA and fractional cointegration models applied to US panel data; see the discussion in \citet{PontiffSchall1998} and the references therein.}
+The book-to-market ratio~$\theta$ is empirically highly persistent. \citet{PontiffSchall1998} report a monthly first-order autocorrelation of~0.97 for the aggregate book-to-market ratio, and find that book values and market values are cointegrated through future cash flows.
+The residual income model of \citet{Ohlson1995} provides the theoretical underpinning: the clean surplus relation links book value to market value, so $\theta$ reverts to a long-run mean determined by the firm's return on equity relative to its cost of capital.

 \textbf{Observation~3} (Gordon steady state as special case).
-If the firm is in a Gordon growth steady state with constant payout ratio and return on equity, then $\theta$ is exactly constant: $\theta = (\text{ROE} - g) / (k - g)$, where ROE is the return on equity, $g$ is the growth rate, and $k$ is the cost of equity.
+If the firm is in a Gordon steady state with all earnings paid out (no growth), then $\theta$ is exactly constant: $\theta = k / \text{ROE}$, where ROE is the return on equity and $k$ is the cost of equity.
 In this case, the perpetual tax claim $\tw B_t = \tw \theta V_t$ is proportional to market value with a \emph{constant} ratio~$\theta$, and the beta of the tax claim equals the beta of the underlying asset: $\beta_{\text{tax}} = \beta_U$.
 This contrasts with the one-period case where $\beta_{\text{tax}} \approx 0$.